denten-books/plain-text/3-format.md

 and apparent shape of something said or pictured.
 Yet just as often, critics use "form" in the sense of a Platonic ideal: abstracted from matter, inward-facing, and in need of explication.
 Form in that sense is closer to the idea of an algorithm of a formula.
+In this chapter, I would like to introduce the concept of formatting into the critical discourse and to show how formatting affects our ability to read and interpret everyday digital documents.

-### 4.1 Form and Formula
+### 3.1 Form and Formula

 The intellectual history of formalist thought in literary theory contains within it two distinct and contradictory ideas about form: one about the